stat545ubc-2023/mda-LeviaWang/README.md

 ## **Project Description**

-"This is the mda-milestone_1 project by Yuehao Wang.
-Within this repository, you'll find the initial phase of my mini data analysis, specifically milestone_1.
+"This is the mda project by Yuehao Wang.
 I delved into four datasets and ultimately selected steam_games for further investigation.
 Through analyzing its data, my objective is to identify variables that have an impact on game_price."

 ## **Engage with the repository**